Uniform Regularity for free-boundary navier-stokes equations with surface tension: type estimate

 We have the following $L^\infty$-type estimate which does not have dissipation in energy term.

-So, if we have the commutator which have 1-more derivative than $Z^\alpha S_n$, we cannot control them with energy, although it has $\varepsilon$ as its coefficient.
-Note that, $L^\infty$ terms cannot be controlled by Sobolev co-normal space.
-That means, standard Sobolev embedding does not hold for co-normal space in general.
+Note that, standard Sobolev embedding does not hold for co-normal space in general.
 This is because of behavior of near the boundary.
-But, away from the boundary $\frac{z}{1-z}$ is not zero, and its all order derivative for $z$ is always uniformly bounded.
-Now, we divided co-normal function into two parts, one is supported near the boundary and another is supported away from boundary.
-Then 2nd stuff are easy to be controlled by Sobolev embedding.
-For the first stuff, we deform the coordinate so that locally $\partial_{zz}^\varphi$ look like $\partial_{zz}$.
+Away from the boundary, however, $\frac{z}{1-z}$ is not zero, and its all order derivative for $z$ is always uniformly bounded.
+Hence, we divide co-normal function into two parts, one is supported near the boundary and another is supported away from the boundary.
+Then the second part is easy to control by standard Sobolev embedding.
+For the first part, we deform the coordinate so that locally $\partial_{zz}^\varphi$ look like $\partial_{zz}$.
 Then $\partial_z$ commute with $\partial_{zz}$, so it does not generate any harmful ( which has 1-more order than $L^\infty$-type energy) commutator.
-This clever idea is introduced in [15] (and also in [1]).
+This clever idea is introduced in \cite{NMFR2}.
 We introduce this system briefly and use similar arguments to get the result.
-First, we start with very simple lemma, which means away from the boundary Sobolev co-normal is just like standard Sobolev. \begin{lem} For any smooth cut-off function $\bar{\chi}$ such that $\bar{\chi} = 0$ in a vicinity of $z=0$, we have for $m>k+3/2$:
+First, we start with very simple lemma, which means, co-normal Sobolev space is equivalent to standard Sobolev away from the boundary .